jondcoleman/recent-readwise-highlights/src/pages/about.md

+---
+layout: ../layouts/Layout.astro
+title: About
+---

-A simple way to view Readwise highlights, sorted by recency, not grouped by their source.
+A simple way to view your most recent 100 Readwise highlights, sorted newest to oldest, not grouped by their source.

 ### Why I Created This App: